 Learning musical instruments is challenging.
 Musicians, whether those at the beginning of their journey or experienced practitioners, must balance the need to learn a great deal of technique and repertoire with limitations in their time, physical and mental endurance, and ability to communicate a complex and abstract set of thoughts and movements.
 This results in the high rates of stress, frustration, burnout, and injury seen among musicians at all levels, and can deter young musicians from taking up or continuing with their studies.

-The TELMI project is addressing these challenges by developing a suite of technology to enhance musical learning.
-Using the violin as a case study, the CPS is developing a pedagogical framework for the system that embraces both traditional methods of violin instruction and modern cognitive research on how people gain expertise and learn skills efficiently and effectively.
-At the heart of the system are the groundbreaking advancements in audio, video, and motion-capture systems being developed by the project partners at Pompeu Fabra University and the University of Genoa.
-Highskillz is bringing its expertise in digital learning platforms and gamification to develop an intuitive user interface that can both guide and motivate a beginner and provide high-level feedback to an expert, all while incorporating a social learning system that helps musicians learn from their peers.
-SAICO Intelligence will guide the resulting system to the market, ensuring it reaches as many potential users as possible.
+The TELMI project addressed these challenges by developing a suite of technologies to enhance musical learning.
+Using the violin as a case study, the CPS developed a pedagogical framework that embraces both traditional methods of violin instruction and modern cognitive research on how people gain expertise and learn skills efficiently and effectively.
+It conducted new research to examine how musicians currently use technologies in their learning, and their attitudes towards how new approaches should be crafted.
+The CPS then drove the development and design of four complementary music technology platforms.
+At the heart of two of them are groundbreaking advancements in audio, video, and motion-capture systems developed by the project partners at Pompeu Fabra University and the University of Genoa.
+Highskillz brought its expertise in digital learning platforms and gamification to develop systems that can guide musicians through efficient practice habits and helps musicians learn from their peers.
+SAICO Intelligence provided insights into the music technology marketplace, sparking continuing efforts to make these technologies available to the wider public.

-Over three years (2016-19), TELMI will result in a unified system that can be tailored to a wide range of musicians, experience levels, and learning situations.
-It will help musicians make the most of their time in lessons and practice, reduce injury and inefficiency, expand their access to communities of musical knowledge, and become better performers.
+Over three years (2016-19), TELMI resulted in technologies that can analyse violinist’s performance and significantly improve their practice, provide feedback on musicians’ use of their bodies, help musicians plan and structure their practice time, and bring studio classes to a digital space.
+These platforms are now being further developed to make them available to public so that musicians worldwide can make the most of their time in lessons and practice, reduce injury and inefficiency, expand their access to communities of musical knowledge, and become better performers.